explodinglabs/jsonrpcserver/doc/api.rst

 Asynchronous
 ============

-Starting from v3.4 you can dispatch to coroutines (in Python 3.5+).
+Starting from jsonrpcserver v3.4 you can dispatch to coroutines (in Python 3.5+).
 Usage is the same as before, but import from ``jsonrpcserver.aio``:

 .. code-block:: python